hands-on-cloud/hands-on.cloud/hugo/content/Cloud CRON - Scheduled Lambda Functions/index.md

 Lambda function code itself is also straightforward.
 Here's the logic:

-* Import all necessary libraries
+* Import all necessary libraries.
-* Builds everal lists
+* Builds everal lists.
-  * All account AMIs
+  * All account AMIs.
-  * Used AMIs
+  * Used AMIs.
-  * Latest AMIs
+  * Latest AMIs.
-* Delete all AMIs, which are safe to delete from this list
+* Delete all AMIs, which are safe to delete from this list.
-* Deregisted unused snapshots
+* Deregisted unused snapshots.

-### CloudFormation deployment
+### CloudFormation deployment.

 To deploy this stack execute the following command: